We are doing science for policy

 Staff from DGs AGRI, COMP, GROW, the JRC and the European Parliament, together with stakeholders from the retail, food manufacturing and agricultural sectors and experts from both the EU and national competition authorities participated in the workshop and engaged in a lively and interesting debate on the topic.

-In the meantime, the workshop agenda and the presentations are available below:
+The workshop agenda and the presentations are available below:

 SESSION I - Introduction